ap-cloud-bit/macroeconomic-panel-analysis/README.md

 ## 📈 Key Results

-Real interest rates do not exhibit a statistically significant direct or lagged effect on unemployment once fixed effects are included.
+- **Real interest rates** do not exhibit a statistically significant direct or lagged effect on unemployment once country and year fixed effects are included.
-GDP is negatively associated with unemployment, though the effect is modest.
+- **GDP** is negatively associated with unemployment, though the effect is modest in magnitude.
-The COVID‑19 pandemic (2020) produced a strong and statistically significant increase in unemployment worldwide.
+- The **COVID‑19 pandemic (2020)** produced a strong and statistically significant increase in unemployment across countries.
-The 2008 Financial Crisis shows weaker and more complex labor market effects.
+- The **2008 Global Financial Crisis** shows weaker and more complex labor‑market effects.
-Crisis interaction results indicate that monetary policy effectiveness did not change significantly during the Global Financial Crisis.
+- **Crisis interaction models** indicate that monetary policy effectiveness did not change significantly during the Global Financial Crisis.
-Structural country‑specific factors dominate unemployment dynamics.
+- Persistent **country‑specific structural factors** dominate unemployment dynamics.

 ---

 ## ✅ Conclusions
-Overall, the findings indicate that global unemployment dynamics are driven primarily by structural country characteristics and major economic shocks, rather than by interest rate movements alone.
+- Overall, the findings indicate that global unemployment dynamics are driven primarily by structural country characteristics and major economic shocks, rather than by interest rate movements alone.
 While monetary policy remains an essential stabilization tool, its direct influence on unemployment appears indirect, heterogeneous, and context‑dependent in a global panel setting.
-The COVID‑19 pandemic stands out as a uniquely severe labor market shock, while the effects of the 2008 crisis appear to have propagated through more complex institutional and structural channels.
+- The COVID‑19 pandemic stands out as a uniquely severe labor market shock, while the effects of the 2008 crisis appear to have propagated through more complex institutional and structural channels.
 These results highlight the importance of labor market resilience, institutional quality, and complementary fiscal and structural policies alongside monetary intervention.

 ---